 3. PHP is enabled under all paths of the form:

-WampDeveloper expects all websites to be contained under folder C:\WampDeveloper\Websites\ (and it’s best to leave this as-is), but you can work around this by using NTFS “Junction Points” to make a link between an outside folder and either the website’s entire containing folder or the website’s \webroot (DocumentRoot) folder.
+Without modifying or adding to the existing configuration, you can use an NTFS “Junction Point” to make a link between an outside folder and either the website’s entire containing folder or the website’s “\webroot” (

-Then create an NTFS “Junction Point” from the website’s webroot folder to the real location…
+Create an NTFS “Junction Point” from the website’s “\webroot” folder to the real location:

-1. Delete (or move to new location) the website’s existing DocumentRoot folder:
+1. Remove (delete) the website’s existing DocumentRoot folder: